Vilanya/SIT724/README.md

 **Other**

-Data sets from the experiments performed can be found in the _Datasets_ folder.
+Data sets from previous experiments performed can be found in the _Datasets_ folder, along with an Excel workbook containing visualisations.
 These can be used to get an understanding on some outputs that this experiment can give.